Maka dai dai shogi

 Maka dai dai shōgi (摩訶大大将棋 or 摩𩹄大大象戯 'ultra-huge chess') is a large board variant of shogi (Japanese chess).
 The game dates back to the 15th century and is based on dai dai shogi and the earlier dai shogi.
 The three Edo-era sources are not congruent in their descriptions of the pieces not found in smaller games.
 Apart from its size and number of pieces, the major difference from these smaller games is the "promotion by capture" rule.
 A more compact modern proposal for the game is called hishigata shogi.

 Because of the terse and often incomplete wording of the historical sources for the large shogi variants, except for chu shogi and to a lesser extent dai shogi (which were at some points of time the most prestigious forms of shogi being played), the historical rules of maka dai dai shogi are not clear.
-Different sources often differ significantly in the moves attributed to the pieces, and the degree of contradiction (summarised below with the listing of most known alternative moves) is such that it is likely impossible to reconstruct the "true historical rules" with any degree of certainty, if there ever was such a thing.
-It is not clear if the game was ever played much historically, as the few sets that were made seem to have been intended only for display.
+Different sources often significantly differ in the moves attributed to the pieces, and the degree of contradiction (summarized below with the listing of most known alternative moves) is so great that it is likely impossible to reconstruct the 'true historical rules' with any degree of certainty, if there ever was such a thing.
+It is unclear whether the game was ever played much historically, as the few sets that were made seem to have been intended only for display.